DevJessParker/city-explorer/README.md

 ![lab6 whiteboard](./src/img/wrrc06.jpg)

-Name of feature: Aynchronous Code and APIs
+Name of feature: Aynchronous Code and API

 Estimate of time needed to complete: 2.5 hours